MeetMe/newrelic-plugin-agent/README.md

 PostgreSQL Installation Notes
 -----------------------------
-The user specified must have the ability to query the PostgreSQL system catalog.
+By default user specified must superuser to get PostgreSQL directory listings.
+If you want to use this plugin without need of superuser permissions use `superuser: False` setting in configuration file e.g.:

+    postgresql:
+      host: localhost
+      port: 5432
+      user: newrelic
+      dbname: postgres
+      password: newrelic
+      superuser: False

 RabbitMQ Installation Notes
 ---------------------------